tcmyths/tcmyths/docs/_myths/good-documentation-can-fix-a-bad-interface-or-design.md

 ## Commentary

 This is to technical writing as _"We'll fix it in post"_ is to filmmaking.
-In practice, the flaws in a design tend to get worse over time rather than get better.
+In practice, the flaws in a design (script, blueprint, etc.) tend to get worse over time rather than get better.

 ## Mentions